agiledev-students-spring2024/4-final-project-auditory-cheesecake/README.md

 ### Build and launch the front end

-1. Navigate into the `front-end` directory
+1. Navigate into the `frontend` directory
 2. Run `npm install` to install all dependencies listed in the `package.json` file.
 3. Run `npm start` to launch the React.js server